yahoo/elide/elide-spring/elide-spring-boot-autoconfigure/README.md

 ## OpenAPI Override

-By default, Elide will generate the OpenAPI documentation for every model exposed into a single OpenAPI document:
+By default, Elide will generate the OpenAPI documentation for every model exposed into a single OpenAPI document.
+One document will be generated for each API version.

 ```java
     @Bean